hull-ships/hull-outgoing-webhooks/assets/readme.md

 # Hull Webhooks

-This Ship sends user updates and events as Webhooks
+This Connector sends user updates and events as Webhooks

 ##  Installing